-The entire mountain region, including nearby Estelli, specialise in eco and agri-tourism, so this is the place to get back to nature and get a first hand experience of local farming cooperatives.
+The entire mountain region, including nearby Esteli, specialise in eco and agri-tourism, so this is the place to get back to nature and get a first-hand experience of local farming cooperatives.

-We headed out to the La Carona community, around 25 km from Matagalpa for a hike and day tour through the local farming cooperatives.
+We went to the La Carona community, around 25 km from Matagalpa for a hike and day tour through the local farming cooperatives.

 La Corona Community comprises around 250 families, each with varying sized parcels of land.
-They have formed a farming cooperative to enable them to best utilise the land, seasons and selling power.
-The combined coffee plantations of the cooperative gives them access to the Fair Trade markets that would be unattainable to them as individual farmers.
+They have formed a farming cooperative to optimise the use of the land, seasons and selling power.
+The combined coffee plantations of the cooperative give them access to the Fair Trade markets that would be unattainable to them as individual farmers.

-It is at one of these farms, Finca el Gayabo we realise, we have been taking our humble morning coffee very much for granted.
+It is at the Finca el Gayabo farm we realise, we have been taking our humble morning coffee very much for granted.